Outback Steakhouse Sydney's Sinful Sundae

 Menu Description: "Vanilla ice cream rolled in toasted coconut, covered in chocolate sauce and topped with whipped cream."

 Here's an easy-to-make dessert that will give you a cool way to use the vanilla ice cream that's gathering ice crystals in the freezer.
-The key to this recipe is to plan ahead a bit by placing your serving plates into the freezer (give 'em at least 30 minutes).
+The key to my Outback Steakhouse Sydney's Sinful Sundae recipe is to plan ahead a bit by placing your serving plates into the freezer (give 'em at least 30 minutes).
 While the plates are chilling out, toast some coconut in the oven, then roll scoops of ice cream in it.
-Top your masterpiece with canned whipped cream or make your own from the simple recipe included here.
+Top your masterpiece with canned whipped cream, or make your own from the simple recipe included here.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.